F3real/F3real.github.io/content/picoCTF2017_Lvl3_Configconsole.md

     AAAAAAAA.0x7f0c3ea13323.0x7f0c3ea147a0.0x7f0c3e748c00.0x7f0c3ea147a0.0x70252e70252e7025.(nil).0x7ffeb5112115.0x7ffeb5112520.0x400aa6.(nil).0x7ffeb5112110.0x7ffeb5112110.0x7ffeb5112115.0x2020200074697865.0x4141414141414141.0x252e70252e70252e.0x2e70252e70252e70.0x70252e70252e7025.0x252e70252e70252e.0x2e70252e70252e70

 `ljust` is used to align data we put on stack won’t be split between two memory addresses.
-From the output, we see that our input is on 15th position. `$` enables us to read from specified position on stack, we can use this to verify if we have right position:
+From the output, we see that our input is in 15th position. `$` enables us to read from a specified position on the stack, we can use this to verify if we have the right position:

     'exit'.ljust(8) + 'A' *8 + '.%15$p'